BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Life and death are of supreme importance.
-Time swiftly passes by and opportunity is lost. – Dogen
+ Dreams are the touchstones of our characters. – Henry David Thoreau